kiranraoboinapally/java-web-dev-practice/ques.md

    -  Print factors of a number - `factors.java`

 31. **Perfect Number**
-   -  Find if a number is perfect by summing its factors - `per.java`
+   -  Find if a number is perfect by summing its factors other than that - `per.java`

 32. **Count Factors of a Number**
    -  Count the number of factors of an input number - `factorsCount.java`